 The airport has a few entertainments and amenities despite its small size, including the GameGrid (a gaming arcade) and a number of duty-free shops and restaurants.

 The airport is located eight miles (13km) west of Glasgow, off junction 28 of the M8 motorway.

 Getting to the city

 Buses leave regularly for Glasgow, stopping off at the main railway and bus stations.
 The journey to the city centre takes 15 to 20 minutes.
-There are also eight trains per hour from Paisley Gilmour Street Station to Glasgow Central Station, which is one mile from the airport and can be reached by taxi or by regular bus services from bus stop bay 1, just outside the terminal building.
-Taxis are available outside the terminal 24 hours a day, with only those licensed by the Renfrewshire Council allowed to operate.
-The taxi fare from Glasgow Airport to Glasgow city centre is approximately £22.
+There are also eight trains per hour from Paisley Gilmour Street Station to Glasgow Central Station, which is one mile from the airport and can be reached by taxi or by regular bus services.

 Tel: +44 (0)870 040 0008.

-Taxis licensed by the Renfrewshire Council are available 24 hours a day at the taxi rank opposite the main terminal.
-They are obligated to metre the journey, and the approximate fare to the Glasgow City Centre is £22.
+Taxis are available 24 hours a day at the taxi rank opposite the main terminal.
+They are obligated to meter the journey.

 Transfer between terminals